 Refurbishment is the entry point of property development.
 Refurbishment can be classed as light refurbishment or heavy refurbishment.
 A light refurbishment consists of decoration and new kitchens or bathrooms.
 A heavy refurbishment involves structural work, change of use for the property or involves work that needs planning.

 Build & Conversion.

-At the other end of the property development scale comes new builds and conversions (from office to residential).
-This type of development is more complex but also more profitable.
+At the other end of the property development scale are new builds and conversions (e.g. from office to residential).
+This type of development is more complex but can also be more profitable.

 Converting a property from a single unit residential use to a multiple unit for residential use (licensed HMO) sui-generis use as in the case of some student housing can see great rewards but also needs careful planning.
 In the case of an HMO you will need to assess whether the local council requires you to license the property.

 Building a property has obvious profitability.
 One method to ascertain profit is the third, third, third calculation: land value, plus build cost x 30% increase = sale price.
 This figure isn’t true of all areas of the UK and will be affected by many factors including market demand for the type of property, as well as labour and material costs and several other external factors.